-Date Night: Not a Luxury, A Necessity
+Date Night: Not a Luxury, a Necessity

 How to recognize and overcome the excuses for not having a date night.

-If you are already having enjoyable time as a couple at least once every other week or so, then you do not need to read on.
+If you are already having an enjoyable time as a couple at least once every other week or so, then you do not need to read on.
 You already know that planned time together, whether for a romantic dinner or a walk on the beach, enhances your friendship as well as your emotional connectedness.

 Friendship is a critical part of any committed relationship.
 It makes for open and honest communication and an assumption that the other person “has your back.”
 It is easier to address a conflict with a spouse who is also viewed as a friend versus one seen as an adversary (Gottman, 1999).